Cr4zYHaNd/QuoteAndWordCount/README.md

 v1.1

-Fixed a bug where the last word in a quote would be included in the general word count and not the quote count
+Fixed a bug where the last word in a quote would be included in the general word count and not the quote count, see v1.0 for usage instructions

 v1.0